Victor-starr/Tasty-list/server/README.md

 - **Delete**: Authenticated users can delete their own recipes.
 - **Recommend**: Users can recommend recipes they like.
 - **Unrecommend**: Users can remove their recommendations.
+- **Favorites**: Users can view and manage their recommended recipes.

 ### Search